illidan112/ESPgarden/README.md

 # ESPgarden

 ## Overview
-ESPGarden is based on the ESP32 microcontroller to control grow system.
+ESPGarden is based on the ESP32 microcontroller system to control grow system.

 ## Features:
 - **Light control:** Can control light based on RTC.